infusion-wro/selenium/README.md

 * it constructs the Selenium By locator using the getBy(placeholders) abstract method from PageElement interface,
 * it waits for an element to be clickable using the explicit wait so it returns an WebElement only when it is ready to interaction i.e. clicking, sending text etc.

 This method is private because we didn't want to use Selenium related code (like WebElement class) in too many places because it will cause the tight coupling.
 All the methods that are using Selenium related classes are private.
 All the mechanisms like waits, element locating and so on are hidden in PageObject class.
 This can be called the deepest level of the framework which should need the least amount of changes.

 The second level of the framework are the methods that have protected modifier.
 They are directly available in a classes extending the PageObject class.
 However, they are related with page elements interaction that shouldn't be visible and available from the actual test code.
 When we are calling a method which causes the load of the new page we are returning a PageObject related to this new site as a result i.e. calling the method clickResultsPage() in MainPage page object will click the link and return an ResultsPage page object as a result.
 Then we can interact with this new page object.

-The last level of the framework are the methods implemented in concrete PageObject classes and a public methods from the abstract PageObject.
+The last level of the framework are the methods implemented in concrete PageObject classes and a public methods from the PageObject.
 Those methods can be called directly in test's code.
 The methods implemented in classes extending the PageObject are grouping some common functionalities related with particular pages in like choosing a tournament or a season.
 The public methods in PageObject class allows to interact with page elements like clicking them, sending keys, ticking the checkbox, setting the drop down value etc. Those interactions are also available for WebElement objects from Selenium but again we are not manipulating directly on them to be less dependent on the external framework.
 One of the interesting methods is the **clickAndWaitForPageToLoad(T element, String... placeholders)**.
 Sometimes in the application application there is a lot of buttons and other controls that arecausing the page to reload.
 To be sure that we are checking the state of the control after the reload not before or during it, we can call this method for an element that is causing the page to reload.
 PageObject will then take care of everything.

 ##Tests organization